ArduPilot/ardupilot_wiki/common/source/docs/common-px4flow-overview.rst

 .. image:: ../../../images/OptFlow_MPSetup.png
     :target: ../_images/OptFlow_MPSetup.png

-The sensor can be enabled by connecting to the flight controller with the Mission Planner and then on the **Initial Setup \| Optional Hardware \| Optical Flow** page check the **Enable** checkbox.
+The sensor can be enabled by connecting to the autopilot with the Mission Planner and then on the **Initial Setup \| Optional Hardware \| Optical Flow** page check the **Enable** checkbox.
 Alternatively the :ref:`FLOW_ENABLE <copter:FLOW_ENABLE>` parameter should be set to "1" through the full parameters list.
 The